christodoulos/christodoulos.github.io/content/posts/addoptml/unit cube complex/index.md

             self.cubdict[cuboid_id]["south"]["out"] = False
 ```

 We are now ready to calculate the complex’s outer shell vertices and triangles.
-To that end, we iterate over the “cubdict” dictionary items.
-We are only interested in outer faces, so we take action only when we find an appropriate “out” indicator.
-A local “vdict” dictionary construct keeps track of already found vertices to avoid inserting the same vertex to the shell’s vertices list more than once.
+To that end, we iterate over the `cubdict` dictionary items.
+We are only interested in outer faces, so we take action only when we find an appropriate `out` indicator.
+A local `vdict` dictionary construct keeps track of already found vertices to avoid inserting the same vertex to the shell’s vertices list more than once.
 When we process an outer face, we iterate over its vertices to update the shell’s vertices and identify the two triangles that comprise the face.
 We finally insert the triangles into the shell’s triangle list.

 ```python
     def shell(self):